fichorka/FrontEnd-zadatak/README.md

 ```
 gulp build
 ```

-## Reloading browser on change
+### 3. Done

-For production, to make the browser auto reload on change
+Reload the browser

+## Serving changes:

+The browser will auto-reload, sass files will auto-compile, and js will auto-transpile to es5 on change.

 ```
 gulp serve